isomerpages/moe-yishuninnovajc/_2025-orientation/Frequently Asked Questions.md

 <p></p>
 <p><strong>Qn: What is the programme for the day?</strong>
 </p>
-<p>You may refer to the tab ‘For Students’ for more details on our orientation
+<p>&nbsp;You may refer to the tab ‘For Students’ for more details on our
-programme and important information for the first day of the orientation.</p>
+orientation programme and important information for the first day of the orientation.</p>
 <p>On the first day, the students will be attending various talks, which
 are mostly targeted to help them make a decision about the subject combination that they would like to choose.
-They will also have the opportunity to get to know the college better and to get to know their friends better through games.</p>
+They will also have the opportunity to get to know the college better and to get to know their friends better through games</p>
 <p>Your child will find out more about the programme for the rest of the
-orientation when he/she reports to college.&nbsp;</p>
+orientation when he/she reports to college.</p>
 <p></p>
 <p><strong>Qn: When is the last day of Orientation?</strong>
 </p>
-<p>Orientation will formally end on Tue 11 Feb.
+<p>Orientation will formally end on Tue 10 Feb.
 Formal lessons will start
-from Wed 12 Feb at 8.00am.</p>
+from Wed 11 Feb at 8.00am.</p>
 <p></p>
 <p><strong>Qn: Is Orientation compulsory?</strong>
 </p>